Universal Polynomials for Tautological Integrals on Hilbert Schemes: Preliminaries

-We next review the Chern-Mather and Chern-Schwartz-MacPherson classes.
-Both of these classes are generalizations to singular varieties of the Poincaré dual of $c_\bullet(T_X)$ for a smooth, proper $X$; so for such $X$ we have
+We next review the Chern--Mather and Chern--Schwartz--MacPherson classes.
+These classes are generalisations to singular varieties of the Poincaré dual of $c_\bullet(T_Y)$ for a smooth, proper $Y$, so for such $Y$ we have